logicmagix/tide42/README.md

 - ``TermiC`` wget "https://raw.githubusercontent.com/hanoglu/TermiC/main/TermiC.sh"  (live C/C++ shell)
 - ``Anaconda3`` with ``IPython`` (preferred, but may work with base ``IPython``)
 - ``bash``
 - Works on ARM.
 Tested on a Raspberry Pi5.
 Nvim 0.9.5 and 0.12 had to be built from source.
 Check your distro and dependencies on ARM.
+- Works on 32 bit systems.
+Newer versions of nvim must be built from source.

 ## Installation